 Hand sanitizer will be available on all school transportation vehicles for safe use by employees and older children.

 Touch points, including doors and windows, grab handles, arm rests, hard seats, door handles, and seat belt buckles, will be disinfected between each bus run with an EPA-approved disinfectant for SARS-CoV-2, the virus that causes COVID-19.
-Every bus will be cleaned between morning and afternoon runs and at the end of each day.

 Our child nutrition employees will continue to prepare food in our school kitchens following very strict food safety and sanitation procedures required by the United States Department of Agriculture (USDA), Occupational Safety and Health Administration (OSHA), NC Department of Health and Human Services (NCDHHS), and NC Department of Public Instruction (NCDPI).
 All meals will be individually packaged for direct service to students.